kiwix/kiwix-js-pwa/README.md

 # Privacy Policy

-Kiwix JS Windows works offline, and does not collect or record any of your personal data.
+When installed, Kiwix JS Windows works offline, and does not collect or record any of your personal data.
 It only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
 This history is lost on exiting the app and is not recorded in any way.

+If you access this app from a secure web server (e.g. the PWA server), it will only work offline if your browser is capable of installing a Service Worker.
+If you install or bookmark the PWA version, then it will work offline, but note that **by design** any PWA will periodically check the PWA server (in this case, https://pwa.kiwix.org/), if it is available, to check for an updated Service Worker.

 By default, this application will remember your last-visited page between sessions using local stoarage or a cookie that is accessible only by this app on this device.
 If you are accessing sensitive information that you do